 Check the opening hours

 The last tip I want to give you is to check the opening hours, especially of the monasteries.
-Most of them close around five and have at least one day a week on which they do not open at all.
-Since the most beautiful ones are at very remote locations, it would be a pity to conquer the winding mountain roads, only to discover that you can not enter.
+Most of them close around five (often even earlier during the non-summer months) and have at least one day a week on which they do not open at all.
+Since the most beautiful religious sites are at very remote locations, it would be a pity to conquer the winding mountain roads, only to discover that you can not enter.
+Most monasteries and churches have accurate information regarding their opening hours on Google maps.